angusfarquhar/altethical/backend/README.md

 internal/
     - All of the servers that are run in the executables (1:1 mapping to cmd, almost) pkg/proto/
-    - automatically generated code from protobufs
+    - automatically generated code from protobufs...